bluefireteam/audioplayers/README.md

   audioplayers: ^0.8.0
 ```

+## Discord channel

+We have created a channel for audioplayers help on Fireslime's discord, join it [here](https://discord.gg/ny7eThk)

 ## Usage

 An `AudioPlayer` instance can play a single audio at a time.
 To create it, simply call the constructor: